 A table saw is more accurate and more powerful than a circular saw.
 Due to this your cuts will be straight and your arms won’t be so tired from the circular saw and straight jig that you would constantly be setting up.
 And don’t forget the time factor.
 Table saws cut much, much faster than any circular saw.

-Track saws are the perfect tool for cutting long, precise cuts faster and better than table saws and circular saws.
+Track saws are one of the most handy tools needed for woodworking.
+They are the perfect tool for cutting long, precise cuts faster and better than table saws and circular saws.
 These type of saws are light and portable.
 There is no need for clamps.
 This track saw is popular with professional tradesmen.
 It can make hard jobs look easy!